Code of Conduct International Student Higher Education

 2.1

-The educational institution shall provide, amongst others through its website, timely, reliable and easily accessible information to international students about the study programmes offered and practical details relating to living in the Netherlands, covering at least:
+The education institution shall provide, amongst others through its website, timely, reliable and easily accessible information to international students about the study programmes offered and practical details relating to living in the Netherlands, covering at least:

 c.
 The admission requirements of the study programme, including policies for admission and registration and the associated costs as referred to in Sections 3, 4 and 5;

 d.
-The language of teaching;
+The language of instruction;

-e.
-Supplementary charges required by the higher education institution from the international student for the abovementioned services or for services as referred to in Sections 3, 4, 5 and 6;
+international student for the abovementioned services or for services as referred to in

 g.
 Housing and the Dutch housing situation, how to take out a health insurance policy and open a Dutch bank account;